vinish86/lampserver/README.md

-lampserver
+LAMP
 ==========

 Here two containers will be going to run for LAMP server.
--First container for Apache and second for mysql
+-First container for Apache+PHP and second for mysql -Change IP address on the phpmyadmin.conf (Local IP address of your HOST) -Install FIG on your local machine
+      sudo apt-get install python-pip
+      pip install fig